windyboy/hass-migrate/README.md

 # Home Assistant MySQL to PostgreSQL Migration Tool

+> **Status**: Beta.
+Core migration logic is functional and tested.
+Please backup your data before use.

-A robust, production-ready tool for migrating Home Assistant Recorder data from MySQL/MariaDB to PostgreSQL with data integrity validation and type conversion.
+A robust tool for migrating Home Assistant Recorder data from MySQL/MariaDB to PostgreSQL with data integrity validation and type conversion.

 ## Features